Skip to main content

 • file flight plans with authorities

-• carry out safety checks
+• carry out pre-flight safety checks on equipment and instruments

 Working environment